Moutassime/libft/README.md

-the Project consist of coding a library in c
+the Project consist of coding a library fonction in c

+make to compile mandatory
-make to compile
+make bonus to compile bonus